-Please remember as you read this (you can read the entire opinion here) that this guy wants to be a lawyer, and was rejected by the New Mexico Board of Bar Examiners.
+Please remember as you read this that this guy wants to be a lawyer, and was rejected by the New Mexico Board of Bar Examiners.
 He appealed to the New Mexico Supreme Court.
 Here are a few excerpts from the opinion:

 Petitioner Elliot Oppenheim (“Oppenheim”) petitions this Court to review the State Board of Bar Examiner’s (“the Board”) denial of his application for admission to the New Mexico Bar (“the Bar”).
 The Board found that Oppenheim failed to carry his burden of establishing that he was a person of good moral character.
 See Rule 15-103(C) NMRA.
 In his petition, Oppenheim challenges the findings of the Board and the adequacy of the administrative procedures used by the Board in conducting its investigation and hearings.

 I know, blah, blah, blah.
 Read on.